forwards/website_source/content/edu/chicago.md

 Bring your own code that you want to make into a package, or work with our example.

-### Cost and Travel Support
+### Cost, Accomodations, and Travel Support
 Thanks to funding from the <a href="https://www.r-consortium.org/" target="_blank">R Consortium</a>, this workshop is free for participants.
-Lunch will be provided.
+Breakfast and lunch will be provided.

-We may be able to provided limited travel grants.
-Please check back here or follow Forwards or R-Ladies Chicago on Twitter for news.
+We may be able to provided limited travel grants to out-of-town attendees, so please indicate on the application if you need support.
+Additionally, please let us know on the application if you will need childcare.

 ### Lead Instructors

-We are currently in the process of finalizing our instructors and helpers, but Angela Li of the [Center for Spatial Data Science](https://spatial.uchicago.edu) (and R-Ladies Chicago) is organizing this event.
-If you would like to teach or help out, please let her know!
+Stephanie Kirmer and Angela Li of R-Ladies Chicago will be co-teaching the workshop.
+[Stephanie](https://skirmer.github.io/) is a Senior Data Scientist at [Uptake](https://www.uptake.com/) and [Angela](https://angela-li.github.io/) is the R Spatial Advocate at the [Center for Spatial Data Science](https://spatial.uchicago.edu).

+If you would like to be a helper for the workshop, please let us know!

 ### Code of Conduct